spring-attic/spring-release-plugin/README.md

 based on any git remote attached to your repository that has an organization containing the word `spring`.

 ## Releasing projects

+### From CircleCI

+To generate a CircleCI configuration for your project, run `./gradlew initCircle`.
+Commit the generated files.
+Enable your project in CircleCI.

+To release your project, create a release in Github with a version like `1.0.0.RELEASE` (semver plus .RELEASE).
+Alternatively, tag your project with a version like `1.0.0.RELEASE` and push the tag.
+Both have the effect of causing the CircleCI configuration to realize a release is being built and do the right thing.

+### From the command line (not recommended)

 To build and upload a release to Bintray, run `./gradlew clean final`.
 This will build the project, upload it to Bintray, tag the repository and push the tag to the origin remote.
 The version number will be a minor version increment